On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus: Incentives in Permissionless Protocols: Analysis of Bitcoin's Nakamoto Protocol

 Consider an attacker who wishes to deceive a merchant into accepting an invalid transaction.
 That is, the merchant finalizes the transaction, but the transaction is not included in the consensus chain at some later time (e.g., when the merchant seeks to spend the funds).
 The merchant uses an observer node\footnote{An observer node is identical to a mining node with zero hash power.} to determine whether the transaction was finalized.
 Thus, to deceive the merchant, the attacker must violate the consistency of the protocol.

 The following theorem states that Nakamoto's economic security in this economic environment is zero, as the attacker can violate consistency at zero cost.
-Moreover, this holds even if the merchant uses additional security measures, such as requiring a longer confirmation period or monitoring network activity.
+Moreover, this holds even if the merchant uses additional security measures, such as requiring additional verifications before finalizing transactions or monitoring network activity.

 \begin{prop} The economic security of Bitcoin's Nakamoto protocol in the rental model is zero; that is, the attacker can violate consistency and deceive a merchant at zero net cost.
 This holds even if the merchant perfectly monitors all network activity and requires additional confirmations for finality. \end{prop}